Flight Cancellation Compensation

 My Flight Was Canceled and the Airline Offered Me a New Ticket.
 Can I Refuse the Ticket?

 Yes, you can!
 One of the airline’s options in case of a flight cancellation is to offer you an alternative ticket.
 You can either accept it or ask for a refund instead.
 Additionally, in some cases, you can also get a reimbursement but your flight must be eligible for that.
+If the airline does not provide a suitable alternative, they are required to compensate passengers.

 What Do I Do if the Airline Cancels My Flight and Does Not Reply to Me, or Only Offers Me a Voucher?